AGILITY

 So Are We Any Good?

 We are proud to say, yes we are.
-We have members who have representated England in European Open Agility Championshps / FCI and WAO's.
-Four of our members won the Team Agility Final held at Crufts in 2016.
+We have members who have representated England in European Open Agility Championshps / FCI and WAO's and have won at Crufts.

 General Information